kubeshark/docs/src/pages/en/ui.md

 ![Targeted PODs](/targets.png)

 At the top of the screen in a blue top panel, **Kubeshark** lists an up-to-date list of Pods that are being tapped.
-As **Kubeshark** follows dynamically started and stopped Pods, this list can change in real time.
+As **Kubeshark** follows dynamically started and stopped Pods, this list can change in real-time.

 ## Service Map

-Accessible via the **Service Map** button, the [Service Map](/en/service_map) updates in real time and can analyze dependencies of a system-wide or a subset of traffic.
+Accessible via the **Service Map** button, the [Service Map](/en/service_map) updates in real-time and can analyze dependencies of a system-wide or a subset of traffic.

 ![Service Map Button](/service-map-button.png)